Susan Green B.Sc. in Honours Dance and Kinesiology

 Practicing Certified Teacher of the Mitzvah Technique since 1990

-Authorized by M. Cohen-Nehemia to train Mitzvah Technique Teachers
+Authorized to train Mitzvah Technique Teachers by founder, M. Cohen-Nehemia

-Susan Green has been a Certified Mitzvah Technique Teacher since 1990, from M. Cohen-Nehemia’s, founder/director of the Mitzvah Technique Centre, first graduating class.
-She obtained an additional certification in the Mitzvah Exercise.
-As a professional modern dancer, and with a B.Sc. in Honours Dance, Susan developed postural problems which were corrected through her Mitzvah Technique studies in the development and maintenance of healthy postural habits.
-Susan’s posture and dance technique, performance and choreographer were transformed through the brilliant work of M. Cohen – Nehemia.
+Susan Green became a Certified Teacher of the Mitzvah Technique in 1990, from M. Cohen-Nehemia’s, founder/director of the Mitzvah Technique Centre, first graduating class.
+She uniquely obtained an additional certification in the Mitzvah Exercise.
+While a professional modern dancer, and with a B.Sc. in Honours Dance, Susan developed postural problems which were corrected through her Mitzvah Technique studies – maintenance of healthy postural habits.
+Susan’s posture and dance technique, performance and choreography were transformed through the brilliant work of M. Cohen – Nehemia.
+Susan’s unique dedication to learning these new approaches to hands on techniques and exercises extended to ongoing post graduate weekly attendance.
 She highly refined her quality of hands on Mitzvah Technique teaching, through 25 years of continuous studies with M. Cohen-Nehemia.
-She attained a deep understanding of the Mitzvah Technique through active participation in its evolution.
-During these years, Susan’s unique dedication to learning these new approaches to hands on techniques and exercises extended to ongoing weekly attendance.
+During these years, she attained a deep understanding of the Mitzvah Technique through active participation in its evolution.

-As a Certified Teacher of the Mitzvah Technique, Susan continues to apply the Mitzvah Technique to her daily activities.
-Her background in kinesiology provides scientific knowledge and insights.
+As a practising Certified Teacher of the Mitzvah Technique, Susan continues to apply the Mitzvah Technique to her daily activities.
+Her background in kinesiology provides a base of scientific knowledge and insights.
 Susan’s experience as a professional modern dancer and dance teacher helps her effectively demonstrate and communicate the Mitzvah Technique.
-Susan addresses individual needs and focuses on positive learning, skillfully assisting people to apply the Mitzvah Technique to their various lifestyles and occupations.
+Susan addresses individual needs and focuses on positive learning, skillfully assisting people to apply the Mitzvah Technique to their various lifestyles, occupations and physical activities.

-Susan works with all ages and fitness levels.
+Susan helps all ages with a wide variety of muscular skeletal problems.
 Individualized Mitzvah Technique sessions involving table, chair and stool work using highly trained gentle hands-on guidance are primarily at Susan’s Toronto midtown Mitzvah Technique Studio.
-Classes, workshops and
+Online individual sessions are available.

-teacher training are given in her studio, Libraries, health care and
+Classes, workshops, and teacher training are given in her studio, Libraries, health care and fitness facilities.
+Online group sessions are available.

-Susan Green’s presentations/demonstrations with volunteer participation are geared to audience needs to improve posture and release tension/stress buildups.
+Susan Green’s presentations/demonstrations are geared to specific audience needs.
 Participants are taught how to maintain healthy posture and physically release of tension/stress and strain during daily, physical and work and computer activities at the computer.

 Partial Client List: Elementary Teachers’ Federation of Ontario, Princess Margaret Hospital Palliative Care Unit, Artist’s Health Centre Foundation, Dancer Transition Centre,Toronto Public Libraries …

-Susan has the authorization from M. Cohen-Nehemia to train Mitzvah Technique Teachers.
+Susan has the authorization from M. Cohen-Nehemia, founder to train Mitzvah Technique Teachers.
 She qualifies Mitzvah Technique Teachers in a three level teacher diploma course.
 Students develop and refine sensitivity of the hands on connection/direction for the Mitzvah Technique exercises, table work and advanced stool work.
 The quality of hands on connection/direction is a major focus of the teacher training program.
-The more refined the quality of hands on work is, the stronger the connection and the gentler the approach.
+The more refined the quality of hands on work is, the stronger the connection, the gentler the approach and the more ability to bring postural improvements.

 Susan Green Co-supervised with Dr Vicky Galea, a 4th year independent study course.
 “The power of movement to heal.
 Explorations of dance and the Mitzvah Technique.”
 2017 and 2018 McMaster University, Hamilton, Ontario.